austinjones/tab-rs/README.md

 [https://github.com/austinjones/tab-rs/releases/latest](https://github.com/austinjones/tab-rs/releases/latest)

 ## 2. Install autocompletions for your shell
 Tab works best when configured with shell autocompletions.

+Tab has a built-in script installer which provides a detailed explanation of the changes, and prompts for your confirmation.

 **(All)**

-Tab can install completions for all shells & supported integration which are present on your system
+Tab can install completions for all shells & supported integration which are present on your system.
 ```
 tab install --all
 ```